 There might be a tendency to overreach your capacities in your first solo outdoor trek.
-Thinking that you can cover a long walk or hike in one sitting might turn out to be an overestimate on your part, especially that it is much more difficult to walk long distances with a lot of things and essentials carried in your rucksack.
-Doing these entirely on your own can obviously be physically taxing, and the duration that you originally planned at the start might take much more time on your first time.
-To be sure, it is entirely ok to ease your burden for your first trek, and have that confidence at just the right amount.
+Thinking that you can cover a long walk or hike in one go might turn out to be an overestimate on your part, especially that it is much more difficult to walk long distances with a lot of things and essentials carried in your rucksack.
+Doing these things entirely on your own can obviously be physically taxing, and the duration that you originally planned at the start might take much more time your first time.
+To be sure, it is ok to ease your burden for your first trek, and have that confidence at just the right amount.
 Make sure that you already know the skills and abilities that you expect to do in the trek before fully venturing on those.
-Always allot more time than usual to spend on whatever contingencies or untoward incidents that can happen before the sun sets.
+Always allow more time than usual to spend on whatever contingencies or untoward incidents that can happen before the sun sets.

 5. LACK OF PLANNING

 Its common advice, but this can make-or-break your own trek.
 Sufficient preparation is necessary when traveling alone.
 Planning involves searching the area to be trekked and determining which path to take on.
 One may do a test run of the items newly purchased for the trek.
 It can be embarrassing to venture on your own without practicing the essential trekking skills.

 Solo trekking must be done with caution and care.
 In case of emergency, it is important to make a few people know where you are going, or your most recent whereabouts.
 Inform them on the vital details regarding your trek; sometimes a schedule of your intended whereabouts may be provided to them.
 If something bad happens and you need help, at least they know where to locate or find you.